rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

     if(Array.isArray(t))
         return t[0]  //still compiles (as expected)
     else
-        return t //compiler error: Type 'T' is not assignable to type 'Flatten<T>' (not as expected) }
+        return t //compiler error: Type 'T' is not assignable to type 'Flatten<T>' (not as I would expect) }
 ```